J-O-B/manage-my-web/readme.md

 --------------------
 ## **Features**

 To create this website, specific apps were made to target certain user stories and enhance user experience.
 These apps provide the foundations for this website, and will continue to provide a platform to grow into the future, with increased automation.
+As the products for sale on this project are webdesign and SEO related, I had to create a way to limit the quantity of sales, this is explained below:

+### <ins>**_Limiting Sales:_**</ins>
+To avoid a scenario where a user, or a combination of users could order too many products to work with.
+I have included a product quantity, much like a product stock take.
+This enables me to disable the further purchase of this product, whilst keeping the product visible (with a sold out flag).
+Once a backlog has been cleared, the available products can be updated to continue accepting sales.

 ### <ins>**_Existing Features:_**</ins>